Baltic Nest Institute

 In order to describe the properties of the Baltic Sea and to develop analyses of this ecosystem, the data that are available for this ecosystem should be utilized efficiently.
 The Baltic Environmental Database - BED - was initiated in 1990 as part of a research project 'Large-scale Environmental Effects and Ecological Processes in the Baltic Sea' financed by the Swedish Environmental Agency.For details see Wulff, F. & L. Rahm.
 1990.
 A database and its tools.
 In: Wulff, F. 1990.
 Large-scale environmental effects and ecological processes in the Baltic Sea : research programme for the period 1990-1995 and background documents.
 Rapport /Naturvårdsverket: 225 p.
 The basic idea has been to make available data set on the conditions in the Baltic Sea and on forcing functions so that budget and models of the physics and biogeochemical cycles of organic matter and nutrients can be developed.

-The Gulf of Riga Project (An environmental research program of the Baltic Sea region, focused on the Gulf of Riga.
-Scientists from all Nordic countries cooperated with colleges in Estonia and Latvia on describing the environmental status and to develop mass-balances on eutrophying and toxic substances for the Gulf.
-This was funded in 1993-1997 by The Nordic Council of Ministers (NMR).
-An important goal was to set up identical computer systems and environmental databases in Stockholm, Riga and Tallinn.
+An important goal in The Gulf of Riga Project was to set up identical computer systems and environmental databases in Stockholm, Riga and Tallinn.
 The aim was to make existing historical data sets available for all the participants of the subprojects and to serve as a common database and center for data exchange of new information collected during the five-year study period (1993-97).
-The database played an important role in the frame of BASYS -Baltic Sea System Study Project in the years 1996 to 1999, coordinated by IOW - Baltic Sea Research Institute, Warnemuende,Germany.
-Stockholm University's Baltic Sea Centre contributes in different ways to a series of publications with results from the Environmental Monitoring Program for the Marine Environment where the database has been an important tool in several ocassions.
+The database played an important role in the frame of BASYS -Baltic Sea System Study Project.
+Stockholm University's Baltic Sea Centre publishes annual reports with results from the Environmental Monitoring Program for the Marine Environment where the database has been an important tool in several ocassions.
 Water and Nutrient Budgets of the Gulf of Riga and the Gulf of Gdansk were developed in the frame of LOICZ Biogeochemical Modelling Core Research.
-LOICZ is the former Land-Ocean Interactions in the Coastal Zone Project (now Future Earth Coasts) of the International Geosphere-Biosphere Programme: A study of Global Change (IGBP) of the International Council of Scientific Unions (ICSU).
+Land-Ocean Interactions in the Coastal Zone (LOICZ) Project of the International Geosphere-Biosphere Programme: A study of Global Change (IGBP) of the International Council of Scientific Unions (ICSU).